Are You Liable for the Things You Post Online?

 The popularity of social media platforms such as Facebook and Instagram has far outpaced the laws that govern activities on such platforms.
 While they are popular platforms for communication and new updates, there are plenty of irresponsible internet users who post fake news and troll other users.
 The online world is a safe haven for both free speech and mean-spirited users.
 But beware, as you can get into trouble for the things you put up online.

 When it comes to business, companies like to have control over the brand’s image and all associated communications.
 But, the web is an open space and it can be difficult to control everything.
 This does not mean letting use.
 Companies can still hold internet users liable for the things they post online to a certain extent.
 For instance, you can control how your employees interact or speak of your brand on social media by having set social media policies.
 Let’s look at a few scenarios here;

 (i) Spreading fake news

 In 2014, a netizen uploaded a post on an online forum that contained a bomb threat on the Hong Kong Liaison Office along with a racist historic reference.
 On appeal, he was ruled innocent by the court.
-They ruled his online speech was not an outrage of public decency as this common–law offence requires a physical location.
-Freedom of expression, ironically including the spread of fake rumours, is guaranteed by the Hong Kong Bill of Rights Ordinance.
+They ruled his online speech was not an outrage of public decency as this common–law offense requires a physical location.
+Freedom of expression, ironically including the spread of fake rumors, is guaranteed by the Hong Kong Bill of Rights Ordinance.

 (iii) Intrusion of privacy

 - Principle 1 (collection purpose and means) – personal data shall only be collected for a lawful purpose directly related to a function or activity of the data user.
-The data collected should be necessary and adequate but not excessive for such purpose.
+The data collected should be necessary and adequate but not excessive for such a purpose.
 The means of collection should be lawful and fair.

 - Principle 3 (use) – personal data shall not be used for any new purpose which is not or is unrelated to the original purpose when the data was collected, unless with the data subject’s express and voluntary consent.